Can anxiety cause chest pain?

 However much you try to help relieve your loved one’s mental pain, don’t expect to be capable of relieving them of all their issues.

-Try to encourage them to seek help from a qualified psychotherapist who specialises in CBT for general anxiety disorder or panic disorder, and be there to support them through it, because it will be a tough ride, but they will come out the other side feeling stronger.
+Try to encourage them to seek help from a qualified psychotherapist who specializes in CBT for a general anxiety disorder or panic disorder, and be there to support them through it, because it will be a tough ride, but they will come out the other side feeling stronger.
 In fact, you will both feel stronger!

-As a supporter you’re going to get frustrated, confused and you might even wonder if all of this is even worth it.
+As a supporter, you’re going to get frustrated, confused and you might even wonder if all of this is even worth it.

 I can tell you now.
 If you care about someone, it is worth it.
 You will become closer because that person is going to trust you, and your relationship will become even stronger.

-Of course, M did the most difficult part, but without my support it would be extremely difficult for her to overcome her fears.
+Of course, M did the most difficult part, but without my support, it would be extremely difficult for her to overcome her fears.

 I’m an optimist!
 I see the world through happy glasses.
 I don’t believe in unicorns, but I believe the power of your mind can either make or break you.